White Highlands: Settlement

-Alienation
+Treaties

 When European settlement began, the Highlands were primarily inhabited by nomadic pastoralists, and the absence of settled agrarian communities allowed British officials to describe the region as uninhabited.
 At the time, the African population was distributed between cultivating tribes and pastoralist people.
-The cultivating tribes were mainly in the high rainfall areas of Nyanza and the slopes at the foot of Mount Kenya such as the Aberdares, Elgeyo, and the hills of Ukambani.
+The cultivating tribes lived mainly in the high rainfall areas of Nyanza, and in the fertile areas of the slopes of Mount Kenya, the Aberdares, the Elgeyo Escarpment, and the hills of Ukambani.

-The intervening areas consisted of extensive but sparsely-inhabited plains, at over 5,000 feet, where rainfall was more uncertain and pastoralists instead relied on the grazing of animals.
+The intervening areas consisted of extensive but sparsely-inhabited plains, at over 1500 m feet, where rainfall was more uncertain and pastoralists relied on the grazing of animals.
 European settlement was predominately in those extensive plains, traditionally inhabited by the Maasai tribe.

-At the turn of the century, the Maasai had been decimated by a concurrence of natural disasters.
-Accompanying a smallpox epidemic were a severe drought and an invasion of locusts that consumed vegetation over large tracts of land, and rinderpest had killed large numbers of cattle resulting in starvation within the community.
+During the turn of the century, the Maasai were devastated by several natural disasters which culminated in the 1899 famine in central Kenya.
+Accompanying a smallpox epidemic was a severe drought, an invasion of locusts that destroyed vegetation in large areas of land, and an outbreak of rinderpest that killed large numbers of cattle.
+The loss of cattle resulted in starvation among the Maasai and other pastoral societies.

 The Maasai entered into treaties with British officials to surrender large amounts of land, and their reduced manpower meant they were unable to defend against rival tribes.
-Of the 12,000 square miles of European settled land, 7,000 consisted of former Masai grazing grounds abandoned under agreements between 1904 and 1913, and large parts of remaining areas, such as the Uasin Gishu plateau, were uninhabited.
+Of the 12000 sqmi of European settled land, 7000 sqmi consisted of former Maasai grazing grounds abandoned under agreements between 1904 and 1913; large parts of remaining areas, such as the Uasin Gishu plateau, were uninhabited.

-British officials also alienated land from other tribes, which the Maasai had pushed to woodlands on the fringes of the Highlands.
+British officials also purchased land from other tribes, which the Maasai had pushed to woodlands on the fringes of the Highlands.
 These tribes practised shifting cultivation, resulting in large areas of land lying fallow for a number of years.
-Similar disasters as afflicted the Maasai also caused havoc in those tribes, and between 1901 and 1902, a famine resulted in the Kikuyu losing between twenty and fifty percent of their population on their frontier with the Maasai.
+Similar disasters afflicting the Maasai also caused havoc in those tribes, and between 1901 and 1902, a famine resulted in the Kikuyu losing between twenty and fifty percent of their population on their frontier with the Maasai.

-Many survivors sought refuge in relatives elsewhere in their domain, but their leaving their land it made the frontier appear disused to European officials.
-Before the famine, the Kikuyu had been buying up parcels of land in the frontier for individual holdings.
+Many survivors sought refuge with relatives elsewhere in their area, but leaving their land made the frontier appear uncultivated to European officials.
+Before the famine, the Kikuyu had been buying up parcels of land on the frontier for individual holdings.

 As had happened in colonies in North America, when British officials later began paying the Kikuyu for that land, the British understood themselves to be acquiring the land freehold under colonial law.
-The Kikuyu, however, understood that the British were only renting the land, and that the Kikuyu could reclaim use of it in future, because a "freehold" transaction did not conform to local legal custom.
-The mutual misunderstanding was a contributing factor in the Mau Mau rebellion.
+The Kikuyu, however, understood that they were only renting the land, and that the Kikuyu could reclaim use of it in the future, because a "freehold" transaction did not conform to local legal custom.
+The mutual misunderstanding was a contributing factor to the Mau Mau rebellion.